Information | Scheduled system upgrade - May long weekend

 Your feedback

 Council has received nearly 5500 written submissions, not including all of the messages received by individual members of Council.
-More than 650 people have registered to speak at the Public Hearing.
+More than 700 people spoke at the Public Hearing.

-Councillor Sharp is reviewing the feedback she has received before making a final decision at the Public Hearing during the week of April 22.
+Councillor Sharp reviewed all of the feedback she received before making a final decision at the Public Hearing.

-Administration has prepared a What We Heard report collating the results from its engagement process which is available on the Rezoning for Housing Engage page.
+Administration also prepared a What We Heard report collating the results from its engagement process which is available on the Rezoning for Housing Engage page.

 If you have any questions or if you would like to share comments directly with Councillor Sharp, please reach out to the Ward 1 Office anytime.